lvgl/docs_old/en/overview/font.md

 lv_label_set_text(my_label, LV_SYMBOL_OK LV_SYMBOL_WIFI LV_SYMBOL_PLAY);
 ```

+## Subpixel rendering

+Subpixel rendering means to increase the horizontal resolution by rendering on Red, Green and Blue channel instead of pixel level.
+It results in higher quality letter anti-alaising.

+Subpixel rendering requires to generate the fonts with special settings:
+- In the online converter tick the `Subpixel` box
+- In the command line tool use `--lcd` flag.
+Note that the generated font needs about 3 times more memory.

+Subpixel rendering works only if the color channels of the pixels have a horizontal layout.
+That is the R, G, B channels are next eachother and not above eachother.
+The order of color channels also needs to match with the library settings.
+By default the LittlevGL assumes `RGB` order, however it can ba swapped by setting `LV_SUBPX_BGR  1` in *lv_conf.h*.

+## Compress fonts
+The bitmaps of the fonts can be compressed by
+- ticking the `Compressed` check box in the online converter
+- not passing `--no-compress`flag to the offline converter (applies compression by default)

+The compression is more effective with larger fonts and higher bpp.
+However, it's about 30% slower to render the compressed fonts.
+Therefore it's recommended to compress only the largest fonts of user interface, because
+- they need the most memory
+- they can be compressed better
+- and probably they are used less frequently then the medium sized fonts. (so performance cost is smaller)

 ## Add new font

 There are several ways to add a new font to your project: